isomerpages/moe-fernvalepri/_our-departments/Mother Tongue Language.md

 ### Mission:

-M1: To develop our pupils into avid readers, budding writers and effective speakers in their Mother Tongue Language through programmes infused with 21st Century Competency skills.
+M1: To develop our pupils into avid readers, budding writers and effective speakers in their Mother Tongue Language through programmes infused with 21st&nbsp;Century Competency skills.

-M2: To inculcate in our pupils a sense of love and appreciation of the Language Culture.
+M2:&nbsp;To inculcate in our pupils a sense of love and appreciation of the Language Culture.

 ### Department Programmes: